oneananda/AWS_Operations/Learning/001 Amazon EC2/001 Amazon EC2 Components/README.md

 # Amazon EC2 Components

+Amazon EC2 instances are virtual servers the provide computing resources need to run the applications on the cloud.

-Amazon EC2 Components - This repo folder provides comprehensive resources related to Amazon EC2 Components.
+Amazon EC2 Components - There are several components comes to play when it comes to instance creation.

 ## Understanding EC2 Instance Components

-- **AMI** - Amazon Machine Image
+- **AMI** - Amazon Machine Image (Can be Windows AMI, Linux, MacOS)
 - **Instance Type**
 - **Instance Size**